SQream/sqream_docs/guides/operations/setup/recommended_pre-installation_configurations.rst

      - The Performance profile provides potentially increased performance by maximizing processor frequency, and the disabling certain power saving features such as C-states.
 Use this setting for environments that are not sensitive to power consumption.
    * - **Power Cap Policy** or **Dynamic power capping**
      - **Disabled**
      - Other power profiles (like "balanced") throttle the CPU and may diminish performance or cause GPU failure.
-This setting may appear together with the above (Power profile or Power regulator). **(In BIOS?)** This setting allows disabling system ROM power calibration during the boot process.
+This setting may appear together with the above (Power profile or Power regulator).
+This setting allows disabling system ROM power calibration during the boot process.
 Power regulator settings are named differently in BIOS and iLO/iDRAC.

 ..
 	 **Comment: is it necessary to show the different power regulator setting names in this document?**